giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

-# prototyping
+# Prototyping

 For the prototyping of the fork sensor, I used the [fusion 360](https://www.autodesk.it/products/fusion-360/overview) software.
-After several iterations, I arrived at the following result:
+After several iterations, this was the result:

 {{< rawhtml >}}